SigEpNYB/SigEpNYB/readme.txt

         ii.
 If you included the '-p' you will have to supply your password on the next line
 5. Build everything
     a.
 Go to the root directory of the project
     b.
+Type './gradlew installGulp'
+    c.
+Type './gradlew npmInstall'
+    d.
 Type './gradlew' and hit enter
         i.
 This will build all the code and run the jetty web server ii.
 You will do this every time you want to build and run (every time you make changes and want to test them)
-    c.
+    e.
 You can stop the server by pressing control-c (or command-c on a mac I think), or by opening up a new tab in the terminal and typing './gradlew jettyStop' and hitting enter
 6. Test that it works
     a.
 Make sure jetty is running
         i.
 If you stopped it just run it again with './gradlew'